google/turbinia/docs/developer/develop-minikube.md

 ---
 NOTE: This setup has been tested and is in active use by the Turbinia developers in the following configurations.
 * MacAir M3 8GB with Docker Desktop
-* Debian 12/bookworm 16GB with Docker Engine (Running on GCP using the [VSCode Remote SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh))
+* GCE (e2-standard-4) Debian 12/bookworm 16GB with Docker Engine (Running on GCP using the [VSCode Remote SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh))
+   * Setting up the VSCode Remote-SSH extension is outside of scope for this documentation but more information can be found [here](https://code.visualstudio.com/docs/remote/ssh).

+## Components
+### Minikube
+As the main supported way to run Turbinia is on k8s it makes sense to also develop as close to a production setup as possible.
+[Minikube](https://minikube.sigs.k8s.io/docs/) is local Kubernetes cluster so you can run the complete Turbinia stack from your laptop.

+### Skaffold
+[Skaffold](https://skaffold.dev/) is a development workflow manager that takes care of building and deploying and monitoring for code changes so you can focus on writing code instead of manually building or restarting containers after every code change.

+### VSCode + Google Cloud Code
+VSCode is an IDE that combined with the Google Cloud Code extension will manage the dependencies needed for the development workflow and provide an interface to debug through breakpoints and watches.

 ---
 ## Setup